 Google said that it made this change because users who shared devices might otherwise think that they had signed out of Chrome when they actually had not, thus potentially "leaking" data, like passwords stored in the browser, across accounts.

 However, critics said that the update was executed poorly (in part because it initially logged users into Chrome without their consent), could confuse people into unwittingly sharing more data with Google than they meant to, and made Chrome a less neutral platform to surf the web.

-Cryptographer and Johns Hopkins Information Security Institute assistant professor Matthew Green highlighted all of these issues on his Twitter account and then in a blog post titled "Why I'm Done with Chrome, " which gained widespread attention on Monday.
+Cryptographer and Johns Hopkins Information Security Institute assistant professor Matthew Green highlighted all of these issues and then in a blog post titled "Why I'm Done with Chrome, " which gained widespread attention on Monday.

 Google addressed some of these concerns in a blog post late Tuesday titled "Product updates based on your feedback. " In the next iteration of Chrome it will tweak how the sign-in process works so that it will once again be possible to log into a Google service without logging into the browser.
 Users can disable the automatic sign-in in their privacy and security settings: